Baton Rouge businesses see boost as Viola Davis thriller films downtown

 "When we were younger, you had to go to California or Florida," one extra said.

-"The whole experience was actually pretty crazy," Whitham said.
+"The whole experience was actually pretty crazy," Whitam said.
 "I definitely have a lot of respect for movies.
 Especially the extras in the movies," said Whitam.

 Roads in a rectangular area bordered by Lafayette, Convention, North 7th and Main streets, between the 200 and 600 blocks, will be closed between 4 p.m. and 7 a.m. on Thursday and Friday.
 The Baton Rouge Police and Fire departments will control traffic and enforce parking restrictions.